 - Reservation of space establishes no right to, or guarantee of space rental in subsequent years.

 - VENDORS MUST NOTIFY THE MARKET MANAGER WHEN UNABLE TO ATTEND.
-There are no refunds/credits for bad weather days or cancellations after Friday at noon.
+There are no refunds/credits for bad weather days or cancellations after Monday at 9 AM

 - Vendors are required to notify the Market Manager of cancellation by e-mail so that an accurate accounting can be retained.
 In the ‘subject line’ of the e-mail please type “market cancellation”.
-If you do not have e-mail or access to a computer you may call our offices and leave a detailed message including: the date you called, your full booth name, your name, a phone number and the day(s) and date(s) you are canceling.
-If a cancellation e-mail or phone message is not received by the Friday before at noon and you do not attend the market, your reservation & deposit will be forfeited.
+If you do not have e-mail or access to a computer you may call our offices and leave a detailed message including: the date you called, your full booth name, your name, a phone number and the day(s) and date(s) you are cancelling.
+If a cancellation e-mail or phone message is not received by the Monday by 9 AM and you do not attend the market, your reservation & deposit will be forfeited.

 - If a vendor has a reserved space and does not attend the market, their reservation fee will only be carried forward to the next week if the manager is notified in advance of the absence.
 The following week, the vendor will get their regular space back.
 If a vendor has a reserved space and does not attend the market and does not notify the manager by the days noted above, the vendor loses that week’s fee and is not guaranteed their usual space upon returning.
 If you have not arrived for set up by 4:30 your regular space may be reassigned and you will be assigned another available space elsewhere